Exxon's Pegasus oil pipe spills crude into Missouri yard

 The Exxon spokeswoman said the cause was under investigation.

-Exxon has not offered a timeline for when Pegasus will restart, which requires regulatory approval.
-The Pipeline and Hazardous Materials Safety Administration, which is responsible for approving pipeline restarts, was not immediately available for comment on Wednesday and it was unclear if the second spill would slow the restart process.

-(Reporting by Edward McAllister and Robert Gibbons in New York; Additional reporting by Arpan Varghese in Bangalore; Editing by Gerald E. McCormick, Dale Hudson and Bernard Orr)
+(Reporting by Edward McAllister and Robert Gibbons in New York; Additional reporting by Arpan Varghese in Bangalore; Editing by Gerald E. McCormick and Dale Hudson)